Your brand's online reputation contributes to one of the most basic, traditional facets of marketing: word-of-mouth.

 It's important to not change your brand so much that it's unrecognizable, especially if you already have a somewhat positive online reputation.
 A consistent brand helps customers (and potential customers) recognize your company on social media, in ads, and in the marketplace, so a brand refresh is better than a complete redesign unless you're very unhappy with your brand.

 Your website's user experience (UX) can say a lot about your brand.
-While an old, outdated website implies you've been around for a while, it also gives the negative impression that your brand isn't modern or up to date.
+While an old, outdated website design implies you've been around for a while, it also gives the negative impression that your brand isn't modern or up to date.

 A confusing UX can also hurt your brand's online reputation.
 If someone can't successfully navigate your website and find what they're looking for, they're going to become frustrated and look elsewhere.
 If you've got an endless slew of pop-ups nagging at your customers, that can also send them running to another company.